 The first phase comprised site-enabling activities, including setting up a site perimeter fence and hoardings, site clearance and earthworks.
 The second phase included the construction of conservation and energy centres, a fire station and an artefact tunnel.

-Hill International has been selected to provide project management services along with West 8, who will work on concept and master designs for the museum, as well as design the garden.
+Hill International has been selected to provide project management services along with West 8, who will work on the concept and master designs for the museum, as well as the design for the garden.

 Vallourec was chosen to supply MSH sections required for the structure of the museum.
-The structural and civil design of phases one and two was provided by ACE.
+The structural and civil design of phases one and two were provided by ACE.

 The third phase of the museum will be constructed by a joint venture of Orascom Construction and BESIX.
 Aluminium for the roofing and wall cladding will be supplied by Aleris under a subcontract from Orascom.